-The Tanzanian Shilling is the local currency, but travelers checks and cash in US$ are recommended.
-To check the current conversion rate, visit the Tanzania travel tips page.
-It is possible to change foreign currency at any Bureau de Chance, which generally give better rates than hotels and most banks.
+The local currency of Tanzania is the Tanzanian Shilling, but US Dollars are recommended for travellers.
+To get the updated and correct conversion rate, visit the Tanzania travel tips page.
+It is however also possible to change foreign currency at any Bureau de Chance, which generally give better rates than hotels and most banks.

 The local times is G.M.T. +3HRS

-Religious belief is strong in Tanzania with Christianity and Islam dominating.
-Most Muslims live on the coast and in Zanzibar; visitors should be aware of the conservative nature of these destinations and dress and behave accordingly.
-Tanzanians are renowned for being friendly and harmonious people; however it is courteous to ask permission before photographing people
+Tanzanians are extremely religious with Christianity and Islam being the dominating religions followed.
+Muslims mainly reside on the coast and in Zanzibar.
+So it is advised to tourists to be aware of the conservative nature of these destinations and dress up and behave accordingly.
+The people of Tanzania are friendly and harmonious, but it is courteous to not click photographs without their consent.

 Flights & Getting Around

 - Dar-es-Salaam International Airport: Tanzania’s main airport is the gateway to the Indian Ocean coast and Zanzibar as well as Selous Game Reserve.